X

 Use of cookies

 (1) In addition to the aforementioned data, cookies are stored on your computer when you use our website.
-Cookies are small text files stored on your hard disk associated with the browser you use.
-They allow certain information to be sent to the location that placed the cookies.
-Cookies cannot run programs or transmit viruses to your computer.
-They are designed to make the internet more user-friendly and effective.
+Cookies are small text files that are stored on your hard drive and assigned to the browser you are using, and through which certain information flows to the entity that sets the cookie.
+Cookies cannot run programmes or transfer viruses to your computer.
+They serve to make the website more user-friendly and effective overall.

 (2) This website uses the following types of cookies, the scope and functionality of which are explained below: